imartinez/SpaceMaterial/README.md

 - Bottom Navigation View from the Design Support Library
 - Dagger 2 with dependant components
 - MPV+R(Router)
-- RxJava (only in Interactors layer) implementing cool strategies (cache first, polling, offline mode)
+- RxJava 2 (used only in Presenter-Interactors layers) implementing cool strategies (cache first, polling, offline mode)
 - Proper code organization in packages and proper classes visibility
 - Butterknife